The best street art in Penang (and where to find it)

 It’s an additional 1,20RM (0,25€).

 We booked our bus tickets through 12go.asia a few hours before we left, but would advise booking a day in advance.

 You don’t need any booking for the ferry – just pay on arrival.

 There are a lot of great cafes in Georgetown.

 Ask if you can sit upstairs – we had the lovely balcony all to ourselves.
 Awesome Breakfast!

 From upstairs you have a great view over the hustle of the city including 2 temples right next to the cafe.

-Really cool place to cool down and enjoy the view on the bustling streets.
+A great place to cool down and enjoy the view of the bustling streets.